Nonprofit Resources

 5. Plan for all contingencies.

-As noted earlier, there are many reasons a departure or absence can occur.
-Each potential scenario will have a different response.
-A retirement, for example, should be planned for and handled differently than a sudden leave of absence due to serious illness or injury.
+As noted earlier, there are several reasons why employee departures can occur.
+Each potential scenario will require a different response.
+Retirement, for example, should be planned for and handled differently than a sudden leave of absence due to serious illness or injury.

 For each scenario, consider:

-• Who will cover key tasks and controls while the position is unfilled
+- Who will manage key tasks and controls during the vacancy

-• Who will be responsible for communicating the transition plan with donors, members, clients, other stakeholders, and the general public
+- Who will communicate the transition plan to donors, members, clients, other stakeholders, and the general public

-It is often ideal to have employees on staff who can step into the vacated position.
-Ongoing training, professional development, and mentoring and coaching can help your organization “fill the pipeline” with talented employees with leadership potential.
+It is ideal to have employees on staff who can step into the vacated position.
+Ongoing training, professional development, mentoring, and coaching can help your organization fill the pipeline with talented employees who have leadership potential.

-Your governing board should work with management to nurture an organization-wide leadership culture to prepare for succession.
-All managers should be developing leaders below them to back-fill positions up, out, and across the organization.
+Your governing board should collaborate with management to foster an organization-wide culture of leadership development, encouraging leaders to prepare successors for roles across the organization.

-7. Review succession plans periodically — and after each transition.
+7. Review succession plans regularly—and after each transition.

-Roles change, as do the challenges and opportunities your organization faces.
-Schedule a periodic review of each succession plan to ensure the role, plan, and strategy is up to date and effective.
+Roles evolve, as do the challenges and opportunities your organization faces.
+Schedule periodic reviews of your succession plan to ensure the role, plan, and strategy remain relevant and effective.

 Stan Reiff

 Stan serves as Partner and Professional Practice Leader - Consulting.
-Stan’s professional experience includes over 35 years in ministry operations, public accounting, government accounting, and missions.
-He provides strategic leadership of the firm’s professional advisory and consulting services, including research of emerging issues in the faith-based nonprofit sector and the development and implementation of products and services in response to those needs.
+Stan’s professional experience includes over 35 years in ministry operations, public accounting, government accounting, and international missions.
+He has a unique ability to balance strategic thinking with a deep knowledge of and hands-on experience in the day-to-day operations of many types of organizations.
+Stan provides strategic leadership of the firm’s professional advisory and consulting services, including research on emerging issues in the faith-based nonprofit sector and the development and implementation of products and services in response to those needs.